My Grandfather was born in Aberdeen, Scotland and therefore, was Scottish.

 Like any other cookie recipe in our house at that time, we would have to make triple batches to have enough to share with the neighbors.
 My brothers and I could barely keep our fingers out of the raw dough, too.
-Since there isn’t any eggs in it, you could always try the dough for yourself.
+Since there aren’t any eggs in it, you could always try the dough for yourself.
 If you like raw cookie dough, that is.
 Shortbread cookie dough tastes almost like raw pie crust.
 It just “misses” something when it’s not baked.

 I still make these Scottish shortbread cookies from time to time.
 Especially around the holiday season.
 As far as recipes of 5 ingredients or less cookies, this always wins.
-Since my mother has passed, it’s not really quite the same.
+Since my mother has passed, it’s not quite the same.
 I miss her smile, her laughter.
 I miss the ways her eyes would light up when she saw her grandchildren.
 I even miss the bagpipe music.
 Ah, Mom…how I miss you!

 I hope you enjoy how this Scottish shortbread recipe is easy to make.
-Once you get started, you are sure to want to make them over and over again.
+Once you get started, you are sure to want to make these cookies over and over again.
 Maybe you’ll want to play the bagpipes, too?
 Or grab a kilt and be traditional.
 No kilt?
-That’s okay, you can still enjoy the Scottish shortbread cookies!
+That’s okay; you can still enjoy the Scottish shortbread cookies!